How to Start a Hookah Lounge

 According to Benzinga, the United States is currently home to the majority of the hookah market.
 As of 2018, the global hookah market reached $130 million, and the market is expected to grow to $210 million by the end of 2025.
 Hookah sales are largely dominated by 11 manufacturers, which account for approximately 65% of the total sales revenue.
 Many of these products come from the United States, and Al Fakher Hookahs, Starbuzz Hookahs, and FUMARI are the three top production manufacturers.

 Many trends affect and shape the hookah industry.
 Mel Magazine notes that increased taxes and regulations are challenging the industry.
-For instance, new laws in New York required that establishments that serve hookah now must hold a permit, must serve only non-tobacco shisha, and must display signs outlining the health risks of smoking hookah.
+For instance, new laws in New York required that establishments that serve hookah now must hold a permit, must serve only non-tobacco herbal shisha, and must display signs outlining the health risks of smoking hookah.
 Previously, many of these establishments that offered tobacco-free shisha were able to avoid indoor smoking law requirements, but increased regulation is changing that.

 While these regulations do pose a challenge, the hookah industry is largely thriving.
 Over the past 20 years, hookah use by younger generations has increased.
 The social nature of hookah lounges is particularly appealing to younger audiences.
 These lounges also create an appealing atmosphere during winter, encouraging consumers to come in, stay awhile, and get out of the cold.

 The hookah industry is facing a significant challenge in the form of vaping regulations, though, according to Vice.
-While cities, towns, and states work to ban flavored tobacco products to discourage teens from vaping, shisha is increasingly being lumped into these laws.
+While cities, towns, and states work to ban flavored tobacco products by discouraging teens from vaping, shisha is increasingly being lumped into these laws.
 Hookah lounge owners and retailers argue that hookah is a cultural tradition and are working to educate lawmakers on the differences between hookah and vaping.
 However, Massachusetts has already banned flavored tobacco products (though there is a hookah exemption), and other states are positioned to follow suit.
 These tobacco laws and future legislation could threaten the hookah lounge industry.

 A hookah lounge may have a varied target market.
 While hookah increasingly appeals to younger consumers, it’s also rooted in cultural tradition.
 According to Fumari, hookah has been present in Indian, Persian, Egyptian, Turkish, and Middle Eastern cultures.
 Traditionally, families, relatives, friends, and even businesses used hookah to connect, relax, and strengthen social bonds.
 Adults from these cultures are likely part of a lounge’s target market.

-Steps to Starting a Hookah lounge
+Checklist for Starting a Hookah Lounge

-Step 1.
-Write your Business Plan
+Step 1: Write a Business Plan

 After coming up with the idea, the next step in starting your business should be to write a business plan.
 Not only will a bank require you to have a business plan, but multiple studies have shown that a business plan helps increase the odds of starting a successful business.

-Step 2.
-Form a Business Entity
+Step 2: Form a Business Entity

-A business entity refers to how a business is legally organized to operate.
-There are four primary business entities to choose from which include the sole proprietorship, partnership, corporation, and LLC.
-Each type of entity has its own pros and cons such as liability exposure, costs, and administrative requirements.
+A business entity (also referred to as a business structure) refers to how a business is legally organized to operate.
+There are four primary business structures to choose from, which include the sole proprietorship, partnership, corporation, and Limited Liability Company (LLC).
+Each type of entity has its own pros and cons, such as liability exposure, costs, and administrative requirements.

-Step 3.
-Select your Location
+Step 4: Select your Location

 Related: Choosing a business location

-Step 4.
-Apply for Business Licenses and Permits
+Step 5: Apply for Business Licenses and Permits

 A hookah lounge owner will need to obtain certain business licenses and permits.
 These permits and licenses can vary based on the state and town where the business is located.

-Step 5.
-Find Financing
+Step 6: Find Financing

-Step 6.
-Get your Marketing Plan in Place
+Step 8: Get your Marketing Plan in Place

-Step 7.
-Get Insurance
+Step 9: Get Business Insurance

 – General liability insurance helps to protect the lounge against expenses like medical bills and legal fees that can occur if a customer is ever hurt while on the lounge’s property.